CZ-NIC/yangson/docs/quickstart.rst

 Correct!
 Both entries of the *foo* list now have the same key, namely ``6``.

-Other thing that YANG doesn't permit is to install a leaf value that doesn't conform to the leaf's type, as in the following example:
+Another thing that YANG doesn't permit is to install a leaf value that doesn't conform to the leaf's type, as in the following example:

 .. doctest::